vladikcomper/MegaPCM/docs/Migration_from_MegaPCM_1.x.md

 >
 > If you want to just port your sample table from Mega PCM 1.x to a clean Mega PCM 2 source, skip this step and go right to the next one.

-Follow the right installation guide for your disassembly:
+Follow the right installation guide for your disassembly, but bear in mind _important notes_ below:

 - [Sonic 1 Github Disassembly (AS version)](docs/1-installation/Sonic-1-Github-AS.md)
 - [Sonic 1 Hivebrain 2005 Disassembly](docs/1-installation/Sonic-1-Hivebrain-2005.md)